Non-Invasive Intravascular Laser Irradiation Of Blood In The Treatment Of Children With Temporomandibular Disorders

 Non-Invasive Intravascular Laser Irradiation Of Blood In The Treatment Of Children With Temporomandibular Disorders - Study Protocol For A Randomized, Controlled, Blind, Clinical Trial

-This study, which will be blind, randomized controlled, will be carried out on children between 6 and 9 years of age, at the Catholic University of Uruguay, Faculty of Health Sciences, Postgraduate School, and surrounding schools.
-Patients who present temporomandibular disorders, based on the diagnostic criteria will be the Diagnostic Criteria for Temporomandibular Disorders (DC/TMD) will be included.
-The laser to be used is infrared, power 100 mW ±20%, wavelength 660nm ±10 nm, energy parameter 60J, continuous application.
+This study is blind, randomized controlled and have been carried out on children between 6 and 9 years of age, at the Catholic University of Uruguay, Faculty of Health Sciences, Postgraduate School, and surrounding schools.
+Patients who present temporomandibular disorders, based on the diagnostic criteria will be the Diagnostic Criteria for Temporomandibular Disorders (DC/TMD) were included.
+The laser used was infrared, power 100 mW ±20%, wavelength 660nm ±10 nm, energy parameter 60J, continuous application.
 The technique is not invasive, the irradiation point is by continuous and direct transcutaneous application to the radial artery by means of a bracelet that inserts the laser beam.
-One session will be performed.
-There will be a laser group, a placebo group and a control group.
-Participants in all groups will be re-evaluated at the end, following the same evaluation procedures used initially, evaluating the effects of ILIB on pain and range of motion.
+One session has been performed.
+There was a laser group, a placebo group.
+Participants in all groups were re-evaluated after the procedure, following the same evaluation procedures used initially, evaluating the effects of ILIB on pain and range of motion.

 Study Overview